How to migrate from Dashboard Server SCOM Edition v3 to v4

 Team Folders provide a new way of controlling not just authoring permissions, but also true role-based access control on dashboard visibility.
 Consider whether you have any dashboards that you may now wish to restrict access to and either:

 - Create new Team Folders and move individual dashboards, or

-- Convert an existing folder into a Team Folder (see Team Folders - Converting a folder into a Team Folder).
+- Convert an existing folder into a Team Folder (see Team Folders)

 Once you have created a Team Folder you can configure permissions so that non-admins can create and edit dashboards within it, and the right users can view particular dashboards.

 Publish any global dashboards and perspectives via Open Access